Tirath Singh Rawat: Colonisation of India

 Shortly after taking office as Chief Minister, Rawat said that India was handling the COVID-19 pandemic better than the United States, which had enslaved India for two hundred years.
 It sparked outrage as it was the British Empire that had colonised India, and not the United States.

 COVID-19 pandemic

 Rawat took heavy criticism for his decision to pursue the Haridwar Kumbh Mela in Haridwar without any restrictions related to COVID-19.
 Rawat disputed the effects of COVID-19, saying that "Maa Ganga's blessings" would prevent ill effects.
 The 2021 Kumbh Mela gravely exacerbated the COVID-19 pandemic in India, and more than a thousand devotees tested positive for COVID-19 at the event.
 He also drew a distinction of the Kumbh Mela gathering and Tablighi gathering in Delhi during the preceding year, saying the latter was 'all inside a building' while Kumbh Mela is 'out in the open'.
 The Uttarakhand High Court criticised his decision to proceed with the Kumbh Mela under this circumstance.
 The Chota Char Dham Yatra, a tour of four holy sites in Uttarakhand, was suspended on 30 April due to the rise in cases of COVID-19.

+Comments on corruption in Uttarakhand

+In November 2022, Rawat stated that corruption was a major problem in the state.
+Speaking at a public event, he said that corruption has become a significant concern and called for greater efforts to address it.
+His remarks attracted attention because they were critical of the functioning of the state administration despite his affiliation with the ruling BJP.